MariuszKaminski/Milestone_Project_4v2/README.md

         -   The font of choice for the application is Roboto Google font with Sans-Serif as backup.

     -   #### Imagery
-        -   The Background image is referring to the purpose of the application.
-Icons hint at various features and CRUD functionalities.
+        -   The Background image is used for aesthetic purposes and to ecourage user's interaction with the site.

 *   ### Wireframes
     -   Atribute schema [View](/static/img/Database_schema.PNG)